God the Father: History

-Trinitarianism
+Trinitarian

 To Trinitarian Christians (which include Roman Catholics, Eastern Orthodox, Oriental Orthodox, Anglicans, and most but not all Protestant denominations), God the Father is not a separate God from God the Son (of whom Jesus is the incarnation) and the Holy Spirit, the other hypostases of the Christian Godhead.
 In Eastern Orthodox theology, God the Father is the arche or principium ("beginning"), the "source" or "origin" of both the Son and the Holy Spirit, and is considered the eternal source of the Godhead.
 The Father is the one who eternally begets the Son, and the Father through the Son eternally breathes the Holy Spirit.

 As a member of the Trinity, God the Father is one with, co-equal to, co-eternal, and consubstantial with the Son and the Holy Spirit, each Person being the one eternal God and in no way separated: all alike are uncreated and omnipotent.
 Because of this, the Trinity is beyond reason and can only be known by revelation.

 The Trinitarian concept of God the Father is not pantheistic in that he is not viewed as identical to the universe or a vague notion that persists in it, but exists fully outside of creation, as its creator.
 He is viewed as a loving and caring God, a Heavenly Father who is active both in the world and in people's lives.
 He created all things visible and invisible in love and wisdom, and created man for his own sake.